HCastano/urban-planning-in-the-paraverse-with-ink/README.md

 As we mentioned in the last section, once a smart contract is deployed on-chain they can lie dormant as long as their underlying chain is still running.
-As a developer you don't need to contantly worry about whether or not your code will disappear.
+As a developer you don't need to constantly worry about whether or not your code will disappear.

 When you've deployed your own app-chain, you do need to worry about this.